apsdehal/awesome-ctf/README.md

 #### _If you know a tool that isn't present here, feel free to open a pull request._

+### Why?

+It takes time to build up collection of tools used in ctf and remember them all.
+This repo helps to keep all these scattered tools at one place.

 ### Contents

 - [CTF Tools](#ctf-tools)